 This Hamburger Helper recipe keeps true to the spirit of the box in flavor and in prep.
 It is EASY.

 - Lean Ground Beef.
 Lean, flavorful ground beef gives this dish that classic Hamburger Helper flavor.
-Plus, ground beef is packed with protein, Vitamin-B, and iron (read more health benefits here).
+Plus, ground beef is packed with protein, vitamins, and iron.

 - Beef Broth.
 Using beef broth in this recipe is important for creating the rich, savory sauce flavors.